Petrobras says non-government board member Monforte resigns

 The board on Wednesday voted 7 to 3 to approve audited financial statements that have been delayed since November after a corruption scandal raised doubts about the true value of Petrobras assets.

-In the results, Petrobras announced a 21.6 billion real (4.82 billion pound) 2014 loss, the largest in the company's history, and wrote down about $17 billion of assets.
+In the results, Petrobras announced a 21.6 billion real ($7.32 billion) 2014 loss, the largest in the company's history, and wrote down about $17 billion of assets.
 Of the write-down, about $2 billion was the result of corruption.

 Monforte is one of three non-government members on the Petrobras board.
 The two other members voted against approval of the accounts, Petrobras said in a separate statement on Friday.